cherise-tan/travel-planner-auth/README.md

 		* Compare password with hashed password in db
 		* Set a cookie with userId (serializeUser and deserializeUser)
 * Protect routes by implementing ``` ensureAuthenticated() ``` function (auth.js)
+* Logout user with /users/logout route, which will clear the userId passport cookie

 #### Authorization:
 * Visitors can only see the homepage